gurka/OpenCrystalCaves/README.md

 Features that are missing:

 - Main menu including starting a new game and loading a saved game.
-- Entering levels.
+- Exiting levels.
-- Shooting.
+- Items.
 - Enemies.
 - (and much more).